-Figure 26 shows the instantaneous positive-only real power signal at the output of the LPF that still contains a significant amount of instantaneous power information, that is, $\cos(2\omega t)$.
-This signal is then passed to the digital-to-frequency converter where it is compared to 0 and only positive real power is integrated (accumulated) over time to produce an output frequency.
-The accumulation of the signal suppresses or averages out any non-dc components in the instantaneous positive-only real power signal.
-The average value of a sinusoidal signal is 0.
-Thus, the frequency generated by the ADE7768 is proportional to the average positive-only real power.
-Figure 26 shows the digital-to-frequency conversion for steady load conditions, that is, the constant voltage and current.
+Figure 25 shows the instantaneous real power signal at the output of the LPF that still contains a significant amount of instantaneous power information, that is, $\cos(2\omega t)$.
+This signal is then passed to the digital-to-frequency converter where it is integrated (accumulated) over time to produce an output frequency.
+The accumulation of the signal suppresses or averages out any non-dc components in the instantaneous real power signal.
+The average value of a sinusoidal signal is zero.
+Thus, the frequency generated by the AD71056 is proportional to the average real power.
+Figure 25 shows the digital-to-frequency conversion for steady load conditions, that is, constant voltage and current.